 Let people know that they’re connecting with people that are there to help them with whatever they need.

 So, how do you create trust?
 Much like in the real world, it comes down to the little things:

 - Related to point one, evaluate the information you request on your contact forms.
 If you’re asking for overly sensitive information, reconsider it and see if you can collect it from the user later in the process.

-- Be user friendly — insisting that the user insert dashes for a phone number, or making irrelevant fields mandatory doesn’t create trust, it creates friction and unease.
+- Be user friendly – insisting that the user insert dashes for a phone number or making irrelevant fields mandatory doesn’t create trust, but it creates friction and unease.

-- Clearly articulate what will be done with their information and why you’re asking for it.
-Let users know their email address won’t be added to any marketing lists or sold or shared with partners.
+- Clearly articulate what will be done with users’ information and why you’re asking for it.
+Let users know their email addresses won’t be added to any marketing lists, sold or shared with partners.

 All of these little things create trust that increases the likelihood that a user will complete your contact form and reach out.

 Lesson #3: Provide help along the way

 Your contact form serves as a gateway for every type of visitor that may land on your website.
 From job seekers to salespeople, customers and potential customers, press and more, you’re designing for a very broad audience.